How many sheep in scotland

 Scotland is famous for its beautiful landscapes and extensive farmlands.
 With its vast fields and lush green meadows, Scotland provides the perfect setting for sheep farming.
 This ancient tradition has been a vital part of Scotland’s agricultural industry for centuries.

-See also How many tablespoons is 100g of butter
+See also How many times is jesus mentioned in the quran

 Sheep farming plays a crucial role in the Scottish economy and has shaped the cultural heritage of the country.
 The rugged terrain and unpredictable climate of Scotland make it an ideal location for sheep farming, with hearty breeds thriving in the harsh conditions.